stemount/canopy-apidocs/README.md

 ## Environment Details

-Canopy has 3 environments.
+Canopy has three environments.
 Each environment has its own URL, which will be used by external clients in order to test functionality and then use it on production:

 Development